utybo/ZoroarkKB/_articles/aPTST.md

 * It makes sure that your code works, which is nice
 * It ensures that no regressions happen in your code.
-A regression is when something that works now breaks (or has broken) inexplicably at some point in the future.
+A regression is when something that worked is now broken.
 This is invaluable when you want to efficiently check when and if your code breaks after you've made some optimizations.
 * It gives you a direct approximation of how much has been done on your task.
   Writing your tests before writing your code can be an efficient way of making reliable code.
+Writing tests before actually coding things can even be the way you develop your entire project: this is known as TDD (Test-Driven Development)
 * Creating unit tests before even starting to code your function gives you a better understanding of what said function is supposed to do.
+It basically forces you to look at the example.
+Trust me, it is *very* easy to skip an example when looking through the general specifications.
 * Click a button, test everything at once.
 It's that simple.
 Automate all the things!
-* If you have ever made something that looks like `def test_my_function()`, congrats, you already know how to make unit tests!
+* Testing your code is not that different from printing out the results and checking them manually.
+Here, instead of printing the results, you directly compare them with what you expected.

 ##### Side note: Making good unit tests